RobRendell/gTove/README.md

 * Prevent adding bundle contents to bundles of your own?
 If it's allowed, need to handle the fact that (because of the shortcut hack) selecting a bundled scenario doesn't select the corresponding (shortcuts to) maps and minis.
 * When loading a Drive bundle, check if the bundle already exists in the user's Drive.
+* Should store URL-based image URLs in JSON so the appProperty length limit doesn't apply.
+Will still need to support the webLink appProperty for backwards compatibility :(
 * When extracting a bundle, check if it's owned by you.
 * Bug: removing a map doesn't trigger saveing the tabletop file.
 Also, covering an area with Fog of War.
 * Disable picking files and file menu (and navigating?) when still uploading.